 Wire handles

-It is also possible to make your own handles out of a variety of materials.
+It’s also possible to make your own handles out of a variety of materials.

-This can be done with a piece of thick reed, a branch from a tree or bush, a piece of rope or leather.
+This can be done with a piece of thick reed, a branch from a tree or bush, or a piece of rope or leather.

 Other basket inserts